-- (1) Foreign exchange transactions with the original contractual period within 5 business days are omitted from calculating the credit equivalent amount.
+- The credit equivalent amount is calculated according to the Notification on Consolidated Capital Adequacy as follows.
+Foreign exchange transactions with the original contractual period within 5 business days are omitted from calculating the credit equivalent amount.
+The credit equivalent amount is calculated under the Current Exposure method by adding gross add-ons (market fluctuation risk taking in consideration of residual contractual maturity), to individual derivative transactions at fair market value (Gross replacement cost is limited to figures larger than zero.).
+Transactions of Kansai Mirai Financial Group, Inc.

-(2) The credit equivalent amount is calculated under the Current Exposure method by adding gross add-ons (market fluctuation risk taking in consideration of residual contractual maturity), to individual derivative transactions at fair market value (Gross replacement cost is limited to figures larger than zero.). - 2.
-Transactions of Kansai Mirai Financial Group, Inc. - 3.
-The effect of credit risk mitigation of collateralized derivative transactions as of March 31, 2022 is as follows.
+- 3. The effect of credit risk mitigation of collateralized derivative transactions as of March 31, 2023 is as follows.
 Collateral is composed entirely of cash.
-(1) Collateral placed: 2,153 millions of yen - (2) Collateral held: 19,439 millions of yen - (2)-(1): 17,286 millions of yen
+(1) Collateral placed: 7,387 millions of yen - (2) Collateral held: 13,188 millions of yen - (2)-(1): 5,801 millions of yen